minericpark/minericpark.github.io-redesign/README.md

-### minericpark.github.io full redesign
+### minericpark.github.io full redesign (scrapped branch)

 - Web application (undetermined of type of architecture) -> used to update and redesign personal webpage
-- Currently in development
+- Development ceased
-- Planning on bringing over same aesthetic as previous webpage
+- Intention was to bring same aesthetic as current webpage that is up ('minericpark.github.io')

 ### Core Technical Concepts/Inspiration
 - Created to further understand and learn React Native framework
 - Created to deepen coding ability in Javascript
-- Created to learn how to use Docker
 - Created to expand web development knowledge
 - Created to learn how to use Markdown parser tool (markdown-to-jsx)